 How to: Better Coach Your Candidates

 How often do you find yourself coaching your candidates?
 In the recruiting business, you wear many hats, one of which is as a coach to your candidates.
 No matter what type of recruiter you are, coaching plays—or should play—a vital role in your day-to-day activities.
-Coaching your candidates is like coaching athletes, and you can learn a lot from comparing the two.
+I’ve found that coaching your candidates is like coaching athletes, and you can learn a lot from comparing the two.

 A great coach can elevate his candidates.
 After playing Division 1 tennis in college, I chose to coach professionally.
 I spent several years working with junior players of all levels, college athletes, and professionals both as a coach and practice partner.
 I’ve talked coaching strategy and motivation with sports legends and Olympic athletes.

 While everyone I’ve spoken with brings something different to the table, certain themes are constant predictors of success: hard work, a willingness to improve, an openness to being coached, and having a great coach.
 None of these athletes could have reached the same heights without a strong coach to guide them.
 A great coach can do the same thing for his or her candidates.
 Here are three qualities of a great coach of candidates or athletes and how they can help you create a better candidate experience, increase fill rates, and grow your business.